ma3u/dust-mcp-server/memory-bank/productContext.md

 ## Project Goal

 The Dust MCP Server project is a server implementation for integrating with Dust AI services using the Model Context Protocol (MCP).
-It serves as a middleware connector between client applications (particularly Claude Desktop) and Dust AI agents, enabling health data processing, analysis, and insights generation through AI agents.
+It serves as a middleware connector between client applications (particularly Claude Desktop) and Dust AI agents, enabling data processing, analysis, and insights generation through AI agents.
+The implementation includes a comprehensive test suite covering unit, integration, and end-to-end testing scenarios.

 ## Key Features